intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 existing implementations.

-A protocol could be designed to permit a narrow set of valid inputs, or it could allow a wide range of inputs (see for example {{HTML}}).
+A protocol could be designed to permit a narrow set of valid inputs, or it could allow a wide range of inputs as a core feature (see for example {{HTML}}).
 Specifying and implementing a more flexible protocol is more difficult; allowing less variation is preferable in the absence of strong reasons to be flexible.

 # The Role of Feedback